-- any transaction, particularly any acquisition or divestment by the Company (or an intermediate holding company) in an amount of more than €100 million; - any decision binding the Company or its subsidiaries over a long period of time; - divestment of real property of more than €10 million per transaction; - granting of security interests, guarantees, endorsements and collateral of more than €100 million per transaction; - any proposal to shareholders to change the by-laws; - any transaction that may lead, immediately or at a later date, to a capital increase or reduction of capital through the issuance of securities or cancellation of shares; - any proposal to shareholders regarding the appropriation of earnings or the distribution of dividends, as well as any interim dividend; - any merger or spin-off that the Company would be party to; - any proposal to shareholders regarding a share buyback program; - any proposal to shareholders regarding the appointment or re-appointment of the Statutory Auditors; - any agreement subject to Article L.225-86 et seq of the French Commercial Code (see Article 10).
+- any transaction, particularly any acquisition or divestment by the Company (or an intermediate holding company) in an amount of more than €100 million; - any decision binding the Company or its subsidiaries over a long period of time; - divestment of real property of more than €10 million per transaction; - granting of security interests, guarantees, endorsements and collateral of more than €100 million per transaction; - any proposal to shareholders to change the by-laws; - any transaction that may lead, immediately or at a later date, to a capital increase or reduction of capital through the issuance of securities or cancellation of shares; - any proposal to shareholders regarding the appropriation of earnings or the distribution of dividends, as well as any interim dividend; - any merger or spin-off that the Company would be party to; - any proposal to shareholders regarding a share buyback program; - any proposal to shareholders regarding the appointment or re-appointment of the Statutory Auditors and of third parties involved in the certification of sustainability information; - any agreement subject to Article L.225-86 et seq of the French Commercial Code (see Article 10).

-In accordance with the interpretation given by the Supervisory Board during its December 1, 2010 meeting, the terms "Any decision binding the Company or its subsidiaries over a long period of time" in Article 15 of the by-laws applies to decisions that significantly change the Wendel Group's strategy or image.
+In accordance with the interpretation given by the Supervisory Board during its December 1, 2010 meeting, the terms "Any decision binding the Company or its subsidiaries over a long period of time" in Article 15 of the Company's by-laws applies to decisions that significantly change the Wendel Group's strategy or image.